Superior Hypogastric Plexus Block

 • Injury to the pelvis from surgery or radiation treatment

-• Chronic low abdominal or pelvic pain
+• Ongoing (chronic) low belly or pelvic pain

 What are the risks of a superior hypogastric plexus block?